 Well-Paying Jobs in Emergency Management May Await You

-There's an emerging demand for emergency management directors, according to the U.S. Bureau of Labor Statistics, job prospects in this field are projected to grow 18% in healthcare and 22% in the professional sector through 2022.
-Employees with a master's degree earn 20% more on average than those with only a bachelor's degree and almost 80% more than those without a degree, according to the U.S. Bureau of Labor Statistics (BLS).*
+The demand for emergency management directors continues to grow, according to the U.S. Bureau of Labor Statistics (BLS).
+Job prospects in this field are projected to grow 8% through 2026.
+Employees with a master's degree earn almost 20% more on average than those with only a bachelor's degree and 96% more than those without a degree, according to the BLS.*

 According to the BLS, the median annual wage for management occupations was $98,560 in May 2015, which was the highest wage of all the major occupational groups.*